ruiaureliano/cocoascript/README.md

 ## Migration

-CocoaScript is being migrated from Objective-C to Swift in functional groups.
+CocoaScript has been migrated from Objective-C to Swift in functional groups.
-The migration keeps the original API names, Objective-C selectors, useful documentation, and runtime behavior wherever possible.
+The Swift implementation keeps the original API names, Objective-C selectors, useful documentation, and runtime behavior wherever possible.

 The current Swift implementation includes: